Austin Transportation and Public Works

 • Have paid parking on either side

-Apply for a Neighborhood Block Party!
+Apply for a Block Party

 Healthy Streets

+Like other cities around the globe, Austin implemented an initial version of its Healthy Streets Program in 2020 in response to the COVID-19 pandemic to provide more space for people to walk, bike, and exercise outdoors while maintaining social distance.
 Today, Austin continues to see its local streets as places for more than just driving, and the Healthy Streets Program continues to provide space for other modes of transportation at all times of day.

-Through the City’s, resident-led version of the Healthy Streets Program, Austinites across the city will have the opportunity to apply for a Healthy Street spanning 3-4 blocks on a local street in their neighborhood.
+Through the City’s resident-led version of the Healthy Streets Program, Austinites across the city will have the opportunity to apply for a Healthy Street spanning 3-4 blocks on a local street in their neighborhood.
+After selecting resident-led applications for implementation, City staff will install and maintain semi-permanent equipment to discourage motor vehicle traffic and provide more space for walking, biking, and rolling.

 • Be a residential street (90% or more residential).
 Streets with multifamily buildings will be considered on a case-by-case basis.
-If there is a school or place of worship on the block, they must approve the closure.
+If there is a school or place of worship on the block, they must approve the equipment.

 • Receive support from at least 60% of the households along the corridor

-To be eligible for the Healthy Streets Program, streets must NOT:
+To be eligible for the Healthy Streets Program, streets must not:

 • Affect a traffic signal